ceccoemi/ceccoemi.github.io/index.md

 I have a Master's Degree in Computer Science.
 The fields that I enjoy the most are Software Development, Scientific Computing and Machine Learning.

-Explore my [Tips & tricks](tt.md) page to see the solutions I have adopted for the problems I encountered during my studies and my everyday work as a Software Engineer and a Computer Scientist.

 ## Some of my projects

 * [yasa](https://github.com/ceccoemi/yasa): Yet Another Sentiment Analyzer.
 Command line tool to perform sentiment analysis written in C++ with Docker.
 * [han](https://github.com/ceccoemi/han): Hierarchical Attention Network for Document Classification in Pytorch.
 * [gpyocr](https://github.com/ceccoemi/gpyocr): Python wrapper for Tesseract OCR and Google Vision OCR to get text and a confidence value.

 ## Where else you can find me